SEARCH

 So, what happens?

-It’s not a problem, and the Compost Police will not bust into your garden to issue a summons.
+Again, the world will not end if you neglect your compost pile.
 It just means the process is slowed.

 Ready for Use

 When compost is ready for use, it looks, feels, and smells like good, earthy dirt.
-Hold it in your hands: it is beautiful.
-Fast or slow, it’s worth it.
+Hold it in your hands: it is beautiful and well worth it.

 Resources